Metabolism-Boosting Tips for Thyroid Patientsby Mary Shomon Patient Advocate

 Focus on protein

-There are five reasons to include more protein in your diet:
+There are four reasons to include more protein in your diet:

 - Protein helps you build and maintain muscle.

 - Digesting protein burns more calories than digesting fat or carbohydrates.